openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-Not that I know a lot about Artwork or Wallpapers¦ For those, I am mainly a ˜customer™ most of the times, and things get easy for¦ either I like it, or I don™t.
+Not that I know a lot about Artwork or Wallpapersâ€¦ For those, I am mainly a â€˜customerâ€™ most of the times, and things get easy forâ€¦ either I like it, or I donâ€™t.
-There™s a lot of stuff available out there, and initially I loved the snake (I still do), but since I couldn™t distribute it due to licensing, I™ve spent a couple of hours looking for Artwork with a compatible license and contacted a few artists about licensing and the possibility of using/distributing their work.
+Thereâ€™s a lot of stuff available out there, and initially I loved the snake (I still do), but since I couldnâ€™t distribute it due to licensing, Iâ€™ve spent a couple of hours looking for Artwork with a compatible license and contacted a few artists about licensing and the possibility of using/distributing their work.

-To distribute for GNOME:Ayatana on the 11.4 cycle, I™m going to use ˜Spaceman Goldrush Edition™ from ˜mydarktime™, a German artist.
-I™m happy that mydarktime has been so kind in allowing openSUSE to distribute this package under CC-BY-SA.
+To distribute for GNOME:Ayatana on the 11.4 cycle, Iâ€™m going to use â€˜Spaceman Goldrush Editionâ€™ from â€˜mydarktimeâ€™, a German artist.
+Iâ€™m happy that mydarktime has been so kind in allowing openSUSE to distribute this package under CC-BY-SA.
 I will also take the opportunity to quote him:

-(¦) I would be very pleased to see mine in it (wallpaper pack on GNOME:Ayatana).
+â€œ(â€¦) I would be very pleased to see mine in itâ€ (wallpaper pack on GNOME:Ayatana).

-I find this wallpaper very attractive and it doesn™t really tire me up from looking at it, which is really, really nice!
+I find this wallpaper very attractive and it doesnâ€™t really tire me up from looking at it, which is really, really nice!
 I hope everyone else likes it also!